You need to see DPS gear in action. Get a live demo with our engineers.

 Have a specific question?
 Ask our team of expert engineers and get a specific answer!

 Sign up for the next DPS Factory Training!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.Reserve Your Seat Today

 The DNP3 or "Distributed Network Protocol" is widely used within the electrical and water utility industries.
-The DNP3 protocol is actually a set of communications protocols that are used for communications between SCADA (Site Control and Data Acquisition) system components.
-The DNP3 protocol was developed to provide for communication between SCADA system devices and Intelligent Electronic Devices (IED's).
+The DNP3 protocol is actually a set of communications protocols.
+They are used for communications between SCADA (Site Control and Data Acquisition) system components.
+This protocol was developed to provide for communication between SCADA system devices and Intelligent Electronic Devices (IEDs).

-Prior to the development of the DNP3 protocol, it was impossible for SCADA devices and IED's manufactured by different vendors to communicate.
-Based off of IEC 60870-5, the DNP3 protocol provided for a communications medium that was usable by multiple vendors.
+Prior to the development of the DNP3 protocol, the communication between SCADA devices and IEDs manufactured by different vendors was impossible.
+Based on IEC 60870-5, DNP3 provided for a communications medium that was usable by multiple vendors.
 This enabled system components to communicate with one another, and provided for DNP3 protocol communications across the SCADA stem.

 SCADA system operators can monitor the DNP3 protocol within their operations to increase system reliability.
 This will reduce customer churn by decreasing downtime.